projectchrono/chrono/doxygen/documentation/manuals/chrono/collisions.md

 Users should carefully consider which system fits better their needs, since timesteps might differ up to two or three orders of magnitude.
 On the contrary, the two system types are completely equivalente if no collisions are involved.

-### Collision Detection
+<h4> Collision Detection </h4>

 In Chrono, two different collision systems are available:
-+ a customized version of [Bullet](https://github.com/bulletphysics/bullet3);
++ \ref chrono::ChCollisionSystemBullet "ChCollisionSystemBullet": a customized version of [Bullet](https://github.com/bulletphysics/bullet3);
-+ an in-house multicore collision engine (enabled only if Thrust is available on the machine).
++ \ref chrono::ChCollisionSystemMulticore "ChCollisionSystemMulticore": an in-house multicore collision engine (enabled only if Thrust is available on the machine).

-The choice between these two is made by calling \ref chrono::ChSystem::SetCollisionSystemType "ChSystem::SetCollisionSystemType".
+The choice between these two is made by calling \ref chrono::ChSystem::SetCollisionSystemType "ChSystem::SetCollisionSystemType" on \ref chrono::ChSystem "ChSystem".
 For example:

 ~~~{.cpp}
 sys.SetCollisionSystemType(ChCollisionSystem::Type::BULLET);